WDI-Woodstock-Sally/GroupApp/README.md

 ## Tech-Required
 ### Complete

-- Rails for back-end - | Complete |
+- Rails for back-end

-- Project must include authentication - | Complete |
+- Project must include authentication

-- Project must include the use of an external API and/or an existing dataset - | Approved - based on use of Firebase |
+- Project must include the use of an external API and/or an existing dataset - | based on use of Firebase |

-- Create at least two JSON API route - | Complete |
+- Create at least two JSON API route

 - Additional Tech/Resources Introduced
 Not required but implemented into the project

-- Firebase - | Complete |
+- Firebase

-- Skeleton - | Complete |
+- Skeleton

-- A custom dataset hosted on Firebase - | Complete |
+- A custom dataset hosted on Firebase

 ### Scaleable Features